fntechgit/fnevent-2025ocpglobal-theme/src/pages/content-pages/onsite-info.md

 title: Onsite Info
 userRequirement: NONE
 ---
-We are excited for you to join us next week in San Jose for the 2025 OCP Global Summit!
+We are excited for you to join us this week in San Jose for the 2025 OCP Global Summit!

 Please see below for helpful information to help prepare you for the event.